Patrolin/qrecipes/health.md

 7. If you have a headache despite following the above steps, it's one of these reasons
     - too much heat
     - not enough heat (low air temperature)
-    - not enough sugar
+    - not enough sugar (eat honey)
     - not enough water
-    - not enough blood (get iron from (dark) chocolate or red wine)
+    - not enough blood (get iron from (dark) chocolate or red wine, I prefer non-"nutella"-brand nutella)
     - not enough salt

     These all feel quite similar, which makes them hard to tell apart. \